 Ben O. de Vera (Inquirer.net)

-The PDP 2017-2022 targets a 7-8 percent growth in gross domestic product (GDP) in the medium term by pursuing the Duterte administration’s 10-point socioeconomic agenda, which is ultimately aimed at reducing the poverty incidence to 14 percent by 2022 from 21.6 percent in 2015.
+The PDP 2017-2022 targets 7-8 percent gross domestic product (GDP) growth in the medium term by pursuing the 10-point agenda ultimately aimed at reducing the poverty incidence to 14 percent by 2022 from 21.6 percent in 2015.

-Launched last year, AmBisyon Natin 2040 aims at tripling the per capita income to $11,000 in 24 years by sustaining an annual GDP growth of at least 6.5-percent along with the implementation of policies that would make the Philippines a high-income country by 2040.
+Launched in 2016, AmBisyon Natin 2040 was aimed at tripling Filipinos’ per capita income to $11,000 in 24 years’ time by sustaining at least 6.5-percent annual GDP growth alongside the implementation of policies that would make the Philippines a high-income country by 2040.